mm80843/T3.5/docs/Benef/PBN__Benef_66.md

 # __Economic recovery__

-## Name of the Benefit

-Green investments stimulate economic recovery and create jobs.

 ## Description of Benefits pertaining to Beneficiaries

 * [Investing in green stimulus measures can lead to economic growth and job creation in the sustainable energy sector.](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_66.md)